 AI in Banking: 3 Use Cases

-The benefits of AI are quickly changing the banking sector
+The benefits of Artificial Intelligence in banking are quickly changing the sector.

-The highly competitive banking sector is seeing some of the most transformative effects of AI, with mostly larger banks such as Wells Fargo, JP Morgan, Bank of America, Citibank putting it to work across key areas of their business operations.
-Adoption of AI is within the business interest of these banks, as it has the potential to bring huge value.
-According to McKinsey, AI technology could delivery up to US$1 Trillion of additional value each year.
+The highly competitive banking sector is seeing some of the most transformative effects of AI, with mostly larger banks such as Wells Fargo, JP Morgan, Bank of America, and Citibank putting it to work across key areas of their business operations.
+Adoption of AI in banking is within the business interest of these banks, as it has the potential to bring huge value.
+According to McKinsey, AI technology could delivery up to US$1 trillion of additional value each year.

 The Benefits of AI in Banking